Seán Haughey

-Seán Haughey (born 8 November 1961) is an Irish Fianna Fáil politician who has been a Teachta Dála (TD) for the Dublin Bay North constituency since 2016, and previously from 1992 to 2011 for the Dublin North-Central constituency.
+Seán Haughey (born 8 November 1961) is an Irish former Fianna Fáil politician who served as a Teachta Dála (TD) for the Dublin Bay North constituency from 2016 to 2024, and previously from 1992 to 2011 for the Dublin North-Central constituency.
 He served as a Minister of State from 2006 to 2011 and Lord Mayor of Dublin from 1989 to 1990.
 He was a Senator for the Administrative Panel from 1987 to 1992.

 Early life

 The son of former Taoiseach Charles Haughey and Maureen Lemass, Haughey was educated at St Paul's College, Raheny, Dublin, and Trinity College Dublin, where he received a Bachelor of Arts degree in Economics and Politics.

 Political career

 Haughey entered politics in 1985 when he was elected to Dublin City Council for the Artane local electoral area.
 He was re-elected to the council in 1991 and 1999 and served until 2003.
 He was Lord Mayor of Dublin from 1989 to 1990.

 Haughey served as a member of Seanad Éireann from 1987 until 1992.
 In that year he was elected to Dáil Éireann as a Fianna Fáil TD for Dublin North-Central.
 He had unsuccessfully contested the Dublin North-East constituency at the 1987 and 1989 general elections.

 In June 2006, Haughey apologised for failing to disclose receiving £2,300 from Monarch Properties to the Mahon Tribunal.
 Haughey was appointed by Bertie Ahern in December 2006 as a Minister of State at the Department of Education and Science, with responsibility for Adult Education, Youth Affairs and Educational Disadvantage.
 In June 2007, he was appointed as Minister of State at the Department of Education and Science and at the Department of Enterprise, Trade and Employment with responsibility for Lifelong Learning, Youth Work and School Transport.
 He was re-appointed by Brian Cowen in 2008, and again when the number of junior ministers was reduced.

 He lost his seat at the 2011 general election.
 He was elected to Dublin City Council for the Clontarf local electoral area at the 2014 local elections.
 He regained a seat in the Dáil at the 2016 general election, when he was returned for the new Dublin Bay North constituency.
 He was re-elected at the general election in February 2020.

 As of 2021, Haughey is the biggest stock market shareholder in the Dáil, holding at least €442,000 in shares, including shares in Pfizer and Amazon.

+On 6 February 2024, Haughey announced that he would not contest the next general election.